 - Ligament sprain.

-Accidents which cause a muscle strain or ligament sprain will result in mild to moderate discomfort or pain but not serious pain and should go away within 4-12 weeks after the accident.
-In some cases, a ligament sprain which causes instability may require surgery.
+Accidents that cause a muscle strain or ligament sprain will result in mild to moderate discomfort or pain but not serious pain and should go away within 4-12 weeks after the accident.
+In some cases, a ligament sprain that causes instability may require surgery.

-Following are several videos showing the new types of minimal incision or minimally invasive spine surgery.
+Videos showing minimal incision or minimally invasive spine surgery

 Stryker® Percutaneous Discectomy using a very tiny vacuum (actual surgery) (Stryker is a brand name)